drtoast/drtoast.com/_posts/toast-recipes/2005-12-06-winter-breakfast-sandwich-with-maple-syrup-toasted-walnuts-and-cream-cheese.markdown

 Serves 4 to 6

-*by Jesse Ziff Cool from "Toast - 60 Ways to Butter Your Bread &amp; Then Some"*
+*by Jesse Ziff Cool from "Toast - 60 Ways to Butter Your Bread & Then Some"*

 * 2/3 cup (about 3 ounces) coarsely chopped walnuts